Supported housing or 'housing related support' is available to people with a wide range of support needs.

 Website: West Sussex County Council Connect to Support website

-Mid Sussex District Council Housing Needs Team
+Mid Sussex District Council Housing Options Team

 If you are homeless or are worried that you may soon become homeless, please see our pages on homelessness and housing advice.